rexcontrols/REXexamples/0124_PiFace_Digital/0124-22_Modbus_TCP_Master/README.md

 ## Running the example ##

 - The **exec.mdl* file is the project main file.
-- Open it with RexDraw, compile and download it to the target device.
+- Open it with *REXYGEN Studio*, compile and download it to the target device.

 ## Modbus TCP slave setup ##
 In this example the Modbus slave has 8 output coils at addresses 0 to 7.